-There appears some suggestion that Alice was in collusion with Sir Hugh, the abduction being a way for her to escape her vow of chastity.
-Edward III was furious and ordered their imprisonment, but the couple were reconciled with the king 1336 and were allowed to marry.
+There appears some suggestion that Alice was in collusion with Sir Hugh, with the theory being that her abduction was a way for her to escape her vow of chastity.
+It seems more likely that Alice acquiesced to a situation over which she had little control.
+Edward III was furious and ordered the imprisonment of the couple, but they were reconciled with the king 1336 and allowed to marry.
 The marriage did much to improve Freyne’s status and brought him a summons to Parliament in November 1336.

 However, such success was short-lived as he died at Perth in December 1336 or January 1337.

 Shortly after her 3rd husband’s death, the Bishop of Lincoln issued a demand that Alice keep her prior vow and chastity.
 As there were no further marriages – or abductions – we can probably assume that she did.
 Alice died on the 2nd October 1348 at the grand age of 66.
 She was buried with her 2nd husband at the Premonstratensian House of Barlings, in Lincolnshire.